 Zenography: Thoughts and reviews of cameras and lenses both old and new.

-Reliable vintage camera shops (on ebay, no affiliation!):
+Reliable vintage camera shops (no affiliation!):

 Petrakla camera’s (Holland, all vintage cameras with CLA!)